adventure-yunfei/react-2048/README.md

 # What it has?

-- Babel es6 compiler to transform es6 source code to es5 code
+- Babel es6 compiler to transform es6 source code to es5 code (babel es6 runtime polyfill provided)
 - Webpack tuned to build one file bundle
 - Auto-Produce es5 code output when using as npm package
 - ESLint tuned to ensure better code style